Explore Georgia Tours

 Booking Tips:

-• Sulfur baths: Walk-in is often fine; weekend evenings are busiest.
+• Sulfur baths: Walk-in is often fine, though weekend evenings are busiest.
 For specific bath houses or luxury rooms, book 1-2 days ahead.

 • Spa treatments: Book 2-3 days ahead for specific therapists or popular treatments